gap year Himalayas

 Have You Missed Your Chance To Travel?

-A lot of people quietly assume there comes a point in life where long term travel no longer belongs to them.
+A lot of people quietly assume there comes a point in life where long term travel, whether in the form of a sabbatical or a career break, no longer belongs to them.

-Maybe they missed the “right age” to backpack.
+Maybe they missed the ‘right age to backpack.
 Maybe their career became too established, their responsibilities too heavy or their life too settled.
 Maybe they look at younger travellers online and start convincing themselves that adventure is something they should have done years ago.
+It’s too late now.

 Travel does not stop being meaningful because you got older, built a career or created a more stable life for yourself.
 In fact, many people find that travelling later in life becomes even more rewarding because they understand themselves better, travel more intentionally and care far less about trying to impress anyone else.